fury-gl/fury/docs/source/fury-pybullet.rst

 Lastly, we call this function in our timer callback to sync the objects correctly.

-*NOTE: VTK has an in-built method to handle gimbal locks therefore using ``actor.SetOrientation`` may lead to unwanted spinning simulations each time a gimbal lock is experienced.
-Hence, it is always advisable to use vertices and its corresponding rotation matrix to set the orientation.*
+.. note:: VTK has an in-built method to handle gimbal locks therefore using ``actor.SetOrientation`` may lead to unwanted spinning simulations each time a gimbal lock is experienced.
+Hence, it is always advisable to use vertices and its corresponding rotation matrix to set the orientation.

 .. _render_joints: